 How can I learn about what properties or items are for sale?

 Sheriff's Sales are subject to change on a day to day basis and we are not always able to respond to inquiries regarding lists of properties or individual items for sale.
-Follow the link above, or refer to the Fort Scott Tribune.
+Follow the info above, or refer to the Fort Scott Tribune.

 How can I see the property to be sold?

 The Bourbon County Sheriff's Office has no right of access to any property pending sale, nor can we grant access to others.